-Use this option to have Image for DOS reboot the system after copying.
-The value n can be 1 to reboot with all prompts, 2 to reboot with completion message, but without reboot message (error does not cancel reboot), 4 to reboot without completion message or reboot message (error cancels reboot), 8 to shutdown.
+Use this option to have Image for Windows reboot, shutdown, suspend, or hibernate the system after copying.
+The value n can be 1 to reboot with all prompts, 2 to reboot with completion message, but without reboot message (error does not cancel reboot), 4 to reboot without completion message or reboot message (error cancels reboot), 8 to shutdown, 16 to suspend (sleep), or 32 to hibernate.
+If the specified option is not supported by the system the next one will be used in the following order: suspend, hibernate, shutdown.
+If suspend or hibernate is requested and a shutdown or reboot is required, a shutdown is performed instead.

-Default if omitted: Image for DOS attempts to determine if the computer needs to be rebooted after copying and, if so, prompts you to reboot.
+Default if omitted: Image for Windows attempts to determine if the computer needs to be rebooted after copying and, if so, prompts you to reboot.

+/fd ForceDismount=1

-/fd ForceDismount=1 Use this option to force dismounting a volume (partition) that can't be locked for copy.
+Use this option to force dismounting a volume (partition) that can't be locked for copy.

 Using this option will invalidate all opened handles to the volume, which may result in lost data.
-Image for DOS will attempt to lock the volume after forcing the dismount.
+Image for Windows will attempt to lock the volume after forcing the dismount.